cyberrangecz/devops-helm/README.md

         ```yaml
         # The KYPO Jump host IP address or hostname.
-        kypoCrpProxyHost: <hostname>
+        proxyHost: <hostname>
         # The name of the user on the KYPO Jump host.
-        kypoCrpProxyUser: <username>
+        proxyUser: <username>
         # base64 -w0 encoded content of private SSL key used for communication with `kypo_crp_proxy_host`.
-        kypoCrpProxyKey: <single-line-base64-passwordless-ssh-key>
+        proxyKey: <single-line-base64-passwordless-ssh-key>
         ```

-    3. Insert the content of the public part of the key to `~/.ssh/authorized_keys` file of the user, specified in the previous step on the VM (i.e. `kypo-proxy-jump`) and put following line to sudoers, where user has value of kypoCrpProxyUser:
+    3. Insert the content of the public part of the key to `~/.ssh/authorized_keys` file of the user, specified in the previous step on the VM (i.e. `kypo-proxy-jump`) and put following line to sudoers, where user has value of proxyUser:
     `user ALL=(ALL:ALL) NOPASSWD:ALL`

 4. Configure DNS servers accessible from kypo-proxy-jump in **vagrant-values.yaml**

     ```yaml
     # The list of IP addresses to custom DNS servers.
-    kypoCrpDns:
+    dnsNameServers:
     ```

 5. Create and connect to the virtual machine.